KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/terminology-drift-prevention-notice.md

   False Prophet / Mortus (IL₃) → Skotos broadcast (IL₂) → Beast / embodied
   authoritarian system (IL₁).
 Satan is the cultural articulation of Nekron (Entropy Itself) at IL₅, and the inverse-arc tradition produced figures mapping entropy's articulation through every subjacent stratum.
-Theon (Centropy Itself) equally pervades every centropic stratum, but no cultural tradition produced a parallel figural cascade for the centropic arc; the Logos articulates as continuum rather than cascade.
+Centropy pervades every centropic stratum, but Centropy Itself (Theon) is the L₅ supernal hypostasis rather than a multi-stratum figure.
+No cultural tradition produced a parallel figural cascade for the centropic arc; the centropic articulation appears instead as the Logos Continuum.

 - **Continuum** = single principle-name with stratum-specific qualifiers.
   Paradigm: the Logos Continuum — Orienting Logos (L₅) / Structuring Logos (L₄) /